RaccoonlabDev/docs/doc/can_pwm/README.md

 ## 4. Main function description

-This node receives [RawCommand](https://dronecan.github.io/Specification/7._List_of_standard_data_types/#rawcommand) that has an array with up to 20 channels and it can process up to 2 (4) of any of them.
-Each channel is normalized into [-8192, 8191].
+This node receives setpoint that might be represented as [RawCommand](https://dronecan.github.io/Specification/7._List_of_standard_data_types/#rawcommand) or [ArrayCommand]() depending on `command_type` parameter value.
+The node can process up to 2 (4 for can-mini) setpoints at the same time.

-Output for each desired RawCommand channel is PWM signal with frequency 50 Hz and duration from 900 to 2000 us.
+Output for each desired setpoint is PWM signal with frequency 50 Hz and duration from 900 to 2000 us.
 Typically, 900 us means the minimal position of servo or stopped motor on the ESC and 2000 us is a maximum.
 But this range might be different depending on your actuator and desired angle of control of your servo.
 You also may want to inverse the output of your servo and set a default position of your servo other than just a min or max, for example, a middle.

 Configuration of such mapping might be done using 4 parameters: `channel`, `min`, `max`, and `def` which exist for each PWM-channel.
 They are described in `6.
 Parameters` section.

+**RawCommand mapping**

+RawCommand is an array that contains up to 20 setpoints called channels.
+Each raw command channel is normalized into [-8192, 8191].
+Since the node supprots only one direction of rotation, all values below 0 are parsed as default values.

 Below you can see the visualization of this mapping.

 ![mapping](can_pwm_mapping.png?raw=true "mapping")

 Fig. UAVCAN->PWM mapping

+**ArrayCommand mapping**

+`ArrayCommand` is an array that contains up to 15 messages of type `uavcan.equipment.actuator.Command`.
+The most important fields of `Command` message are `actuator_id` and `command_value`.

+Compared to RawCommand, if you need to send command only to, let's say, actuator with id=15, you don't need to send all other channels from 0 to 14 as well.

+Another difference is that ArrayCommand might be normalized in any way.
+The node supports only unitless type ([-1; +1]).

+`ArrayCommand` mapping looks similar to `RawCommand` mapping.
+If input value is negative, the output PWM value is default.

 ## 5. Auxiliary functions description